 As one of the composer’s leading champions, Friedrich Haider is completely at home with this score, and he makes sure the Oviedo Filarmonia maintain a textbook balance of affection and wit.
 Opera, August 2019

-Friedrich Haider, born in Austria, has held the position of First Guest Conductor of Theater und Philharmonie Essen since the 2017/2018 season – where his wide repertoire includes Humperdinck’s Hansel and Gretel, Mozart’s Die Zauberflöte, Verdi’s Aida – and is a regular guest at Bayerischen Staatsoper.
-He conducted Verdi’s La traviata in the Staatsoper Stuttgart’s opening of the 2019/2020 season to much acclaim.
-In 2021, he will conduct a concert performance of Bellinis Il Pirata in Dortmund.
+Friedrich Haider, born in Austria, has held the position of First Guest Conductor of Theater und Philharmonie Essen since the 2017/2018 season – where his repertoire includes Humperdinck’s Hansel and Gretel, Mozart’s Die Zauberflöte, Verdi’s Don Carlo.
+He conducted Verdi’s La traviata in the Staatsoper Stuttgart‘s opening of the 2019/2020 season to much acclaim and will return for Bellini’s Norma in 2022.
+In 2022, he will also conduct a concert performance of Donicetti’s Caterina Cornaro at KlangVokal Musifestival Dortmund.

 During the 2017/2018 season, Friedrich Haider conducted numerous performances of Mozart operas as Chief Conductor of renowned Polish early music Ensemble Musicae Antiquae Collegium Varsoviense, as well as Bach’s St. Matthew Passion.
 The list of his international concert engagements is equally impressive: Camerata Salzburg, Chamber Orchestra of Milano, Check Philharmonic, Dallas Symphony Orchestra, Göteborgs Symfoniker, London Symphony, Musicae Antiquae Collegium Varsoviense, Slovak Philharmonic, Tokyo Philharmonic,…